gsoria/jaeger-client-examples/README.md

 ## jaeger-android
 A basic android project, which test the jaeger client via UDP and Http.
 Allows to specify the IP of the collector, and depending on the selection, send a trace using HttpSender or UdpSender.
-Also, sets the brand and model tags with the information of collected from the phone.
+Also, sets the brand and model tags with the information collected from the phone.

 <img width="400" alt="android" src="https://user-images.githubusercontent.com/5870211/45936328-0f5d2000-bf6a-11e8-96ac-15afc06e9ab1.png">